 Ground cinnamon

 While not the cheapest method, sprinkling ground cinnamon along the perimeter of your garden (or any surface area, for that matter) will repel ants, but not kill them.
-Create a thick line that will force ants to climb over and watch both red and black ants refuse to do so.
-Cinnamon will also reduce the amount of ants in your compost pile if they are bothersome.
+Create a thick line that will force ants to climb over and watch both red ants and black garden ants refuse to do so.
+Cinnamon is one of the natural solutions that will also reduce the amount of ants in your compost pile if they are bothersome.

 If you scout for deals, you can find 1-lb bulk bags that are inexpensive.